Skip to main content

 Updated over a week ago

-Calculating a cubic weight of a package is done with a mathematical equation.
+Calculating the cubic weight of a package involves applying a mathematical equation.

-To calculate the cubic volume, multiply the dimensions in metres, then multiply by the cubic factor on your carrier account.
+For example the box pictured below is 20cm wide, 30cm long and 15cm high.
+To calculate the cubic volume, convert the dimensions to metres, then multiply by the cubic factor on your carrier account.

-So if the example box above weighs 1.5kg on a scale the carrier would use the cubic weight of 2.25kg to calculate your shipping cost.
+NOTE: Most carriers will use the greater of the dead weight or cubic weight when providing quotes.
+So if the example box weighs 1.5kg on a scale, the carrier would use the cubic weight of 2.25kg to calculate your shipping cost.

-For information about predefined Packages in ReadyToShip click here.
+For information about how to add dimensions to orders or create predefined Packages in ReadyToShip click here.

 Did this answer your question?